Bill Forester

-George William Forester (August 9, 1932 – April 27, 2007) was a professional American football linebacker in the National Football League.
-He played 11 seasons for the Green Bay Packers (1953–1963) and was selected to four Pro Bowls.
+George William Forester (August 9, 1932 – April 27, 2007) was an American professional football player who was a linebacker in the National Football League (NFL).
+He played 11 seasons for the Green Bay Packers from 1953 to 1963 and was selected to four Pro Bowls.
 He was selected to the Packers Hall of Fame in 1974.
+He played college football for the SMU Mustangs.

-Early years
+Early life

 Born and raised in Dallas, Texas, Forester graduated from its Woodrow Wilson High School in 1949 at age 16.
 He was an all-city, all-state, and all-Southern fullback / linebacker for the Wildcats and played in the 1949 Texas High School Coaches Association All-Star Game.